-- 3. Use the quick launch (ctrl+space Win/Linux, alt+space Mac) to apply the Tube filter and hit Apply. - 4.
+- 3. Use the quick launch (ctrl+space Win/Linux, alt+space Mac) to apply the Tube filter and hit ADDV. - 4.
 If the streamlines are colored by Temp, change that to Solid Color. - 5.
 Select StreamTracer1 in the pipeline browser. - 6.
 Add the glyph filter (() to StreamTracer1. - 7.
-In the object inspector, change the Vectors option (second option from the top) to V. - 8.
-In the object inspector, change the Glyph Type option (third option from the top) to Cone. - 9.
+In the properties panel, change the Vectors option (second option from the top) to V. - 8.
+In the properties panel, change the Glyph Type option (third option from the top) to Cone. - 9.
 Hit the Apply button. - 10.
 Color the glyphs with the Temp variable.